What is the Universal Credit Claimant Commitment?

 If you don’t follow the rules of your Claimant Commitment, you could lose some of your benefits – this is called a Universal Credit sanction.

-There are four levels of sanction the DWP can apply depending on the severity of your circumstance, which caused your sanction.
+There are four levels of sanction the DWP can apply depending on the severity of the circumstance which caused your sanction.

 If your Universal Credit is sanctioned at the lowest level, you will lose 40% of your standard allowance.
 This will continue until you start doing what the Jobcentre asked you to do, or they say you don’t have to.